Make sure that you don’t miss these ten Ayutthaya temples with this Ayutthaya itinerary.

 This modern complex was built in 1956 to house one of Thailand’s largest Buddhas with assistance from the Burmese to atone for flattening Ayutthaya two hundred years earlier.
 Standing a proud 12.45 m high, this bronze Buddha with its flashing mother-of-pearl eyes is encircled by smaller Buddhas lightly cased in gold leaf, which flutters and sparkles in the breeze.

 Wat Phra Si Sanphet

 From Wat Phra Si Sanphet, take a tuk-tuk to visit the next two temples.
-With a bit of haggling, this cost me 300 THB with waiting time and a return trip back to my guesthouse.
+After a bit of haggling, this cost me 300 baht with waiting time and a return trip back to my guesthouse.

 Wat Tha Ka Rong